FOCUS & ADHD

 Timers work.
 But there is a specific failure mode that distractible minds fall into more than others: watching the timer instead of doing the work.

-The 2025 study noted that 25% of children checked the timer more than seven times in a five-minute task.
-That is more than once per minute.
-For those children, the timer itself had become something to monitor.
-This is not a reason to stop using timers.
-It is a reason to think carefully about how your timer presents time.
+One study noted that 25% of users checked the timer more than seven times in just five minutes - over once per minute.
+For those children the timer itself had become something to monitor.

 "Color requires no reading.
 Numbers do."